ipfs/ipfs-blog/src/_blog/ipfs-uri-support-in-curl.md

 Both addresses are tied to a specific _location_.

 IPFS is a modular suite of protocols purpose built for the organization and transfer of [content-addressed](https://docs.ipfs.tech/concepts/content-addressing) data.
 It shouldn't matter where the content is.
 Content Identifier ([CID](https://docs.ipfs.tech/concepts/glossary/#cid)) is all that is required.
 The "where" part is implementation detail an IPFS system takes care of.
-Hardcoding a location in addition to a CID (like a specific HTTP gateway) limits end user to IPFS resources available through that one specific, centralized point of entry.
+Hardcoding a location in addition to a CID (like a specific HTTP gateway) limits end users to IPFS resources available through that one specific, centralized point of entry.

 If we pull the URL apart we see:

 ![](https://hackmd.io/_uploads/Bk2MV-9ea.png)

-Users of IPFS system should not care about the _where_ part, nor be coerced to use a specific, hard-coded entry point into the system.
+Users of the IPFS system should not care about the _where_ part, nor be coerced to use a specific, hard-coded entry point into the system.

 Public gateways like `ipfs.io` are always owned by some entity and could get censored or shut down at any time.
 Many gateways will not allow playback of deserialized videos or only respond to CIDs from allowlists to reduce costs.
 Other gateways will block specific CIDs from resolving in specific jurisdictions for legal reasons.
 Community-run public gateways will have limits and throttle usage.

 These are not limitations of IPFS but purely a limitation a specific gateway has set through custom configuration.
 IPFS user should always have ability to avoid such limitations if they choose to self-host and [run their own IPFS node with a local gateway](https://docs.ipfs.tech/install/).